daKmoR/testing-workflow-for-web-components/README.md

 #### How come we have 100% test coverage?

-Lets first try to understand how code coverage work :thinking:
+Lets first try to understand how code coverage works :thinking:
 The way code coverage gets measured is by applying a form of `instrumentation`.
 In short, before our code is executed it gets changed (`instrumented`) and it behaves something like this:

-**Note:** This is a super simplified version to show the concept
+**Note:** This is a super simplified version for illustration purposes.
 ```js
 if (this.value === 'cat') {
   console.log('We like cats too :)');